 During Blackest Night, Hal Jordan allows himself to be possessed by Parallax again in order to fight the Black Lantern Spectre.

 To give an idea of how desperate this plan was, keep in mind that the last time Parallax possessed Hal, he destroyed the entire universe.
 (But this is comics, so they fixed it.)

-Similarly, when Batman finally goes after the leadership of the Court of Owls, he finds that they've all already been killed by Lincoln March/Thomas Wayne Jr.
+Similarly, when Batman finally goes after the leadership of the Court of Owls, he finds that they've all already been killed by Lincoln March/ a different Thomas Wayne

 Averted in the American Sonic the Hedgehog comic.
 During the "Enerjak Reborn" arc, the Freedom Fighters are forced to fight Knuckles, who's been transformed into Enerjak and gone mad with power.
 Just when it starts to look like they might have to kill him, in comes Dr. Eggman, who captures Knuckles and intends to drain his life force to power his city.
 The aversion comes when Knuckles effortlessly breaks free and proceeds to level Eggman's whole city.

 Played straight in a late comic where Shadow confronts Eggman, and outright states he's going to kill him.
 Eggman tries to play the Thou Shalt Not Kill rule.
 He turns out to be Wrong Genre Savvy, as Shadow points out; "Sonic holds such beliefs.
 But then, he's a hero...
 I'm not."